AlexJF/alexjf.net/content/projects/thesis/optimizing-synchronous-online-computation-graphs/project.md

 Telefónica called Realtime Giraph that enhances Giraph by providing a realtime incremental computation mode.

+Realtime Giraph is part of the [grafos.ml project](http://grafos.ml).

 <!-- PELICAN_END_SUMMARY -->

 The 3 mechanisms implemented to achieve the objective were: